Source : Investing.com

 Earlier, in New Zealand, retail sales quarter-on-quarter rose 1.2% in the fourth quarter, weaker than the 1.4% gain expected.

-The U.S. dollar index, which measures the greenback’s strength against a trade-weighted basket of six major currencies, was last quoted at 96.75, up 0.79%
+of six major currencies, was last quoted at 96.75, up 0.79%

 Trading volumes were low on Monday with U.S. markets closed in observance of Presidents' Day.